jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add credits poster

+# Feedback
+- Simplify serial numbers
+	- Should always be a repeating number puzzle?
+	- Simplify down to 7 digits instead of 9

 # Misc
 - Have a "Start Shift" button, maybe on the spawner button arm
 	- Trigger the spot lights to flash